 Once registered, open a dedicated FCRA bank account in a State Bank of India (SBI) branch in Delhi to receive foreign contributions.

 After registration, NGOs must submit annual returns (Form FC-4) to report foreign contributions, expenditures, and activities as per FCRA regulations.
+Regular compliance ensures uninterrupted access to foreign funding.

 We ensure a hassle-free FCRA registration process with expert guidance, accurate documentation, and compliance support to prevent errors and delays, making your approval process smooth and efficient.